jeffpar/lonedissent/_pages/transcripts/featured/ex-parte-quirin.md

   <p>I think it is pertinent to quote Section 262 of the Code, which is in 28 U.S.C.
 377.</p>
   <p>And again, I say that it is not determinative of this, but nevertheless I think it throws some light upon the question.</p>
   <p>It says that: The circuit courts of appeal and the district courts shall have power to issue all writs not specifically provided for by statute… Of course, it is contended that this writ is specific, but I think the language is broad enough to cover the right of the Supreme Court to issue writs generally.</p>
-  <p><text>It says, if I may finish it: Shall have power to issue all writs not specifically provided for by statute which may be necessary for the exercise of their respective jurisdictions.</p>
+  <p>It says, if I may finish it: Shall have power to issue all writs not specifically provided for by statute which may be necessary for the exercise of their respective jurisdictions.</p>
   <p>In this case your respective jurisdiction is the appellate jurisdiction over writs of habeas corpus.</p>
   <p><b>MR. JUSTICE FRANKFURTER</b>: Does not that beg the whole question, namely, that we have appellate jurisdiction over writs of habeas corpus?</p>
   <p><b>THE ATTORNEY GENERAL</b>: I think the only way of knowing that is from a study of the statutes.</p>